- Places to Explore

 Even if you aren't planning to eat, stop at the museum's modern American restaurant, the Wright, for its stunning design created by Andre Kikoski.

 The museum often runs special programs—including lectures, conversations, and film screenings—in conjunction with major exhibitions.
-Check the Public Programs page on the museum's website for details of upcoming events.
+Check the museum's website for details of upcoming events.

 Take it from the top: Escape the crowded lobby and keep your legs fresh for the rest of the museum by taking the elevator to the top and working your way down the spiral.